meet the team

 “To learn the true meaning of skiing or snowboarding is to be able to live in the NOW.
 That feeling when your mind and ego are at peace while riding down that pristine slope, and you are totally in the present moment can have life changing repercussions for all aspects of your life.
 True realisation of ongoing enlightenment happens in the NOW and this is the hope we have for all our guests when they leave us at Japan Powder Culture Tours.”
 Jase (Owner)

-Japan Powder Culture Tours works under the three P's principal.
-Personality, professionalism and passion which sums up our team of guides and instructors.
-On an organised tour whether it be for one day or two weeks, it is the guide that sets the tone and this can either make or break a guests experience.
-Catering for first timers right through to the experts our experienced guides and instructors can take your time on the snow from average to awesome.
+At Japan Powder Culture Tours, we live by the Three P’s: Personality, Professionalism, and Passion.
+These values define our team of guides and instructors and shape every experience we offer.
+Whether you’re with us for a single day or a two-week adventure, the guide sets the tone—and that can make or break your trip.
+That’s why we invest in building an expert team capable of delivering for everyone, from first timers to seasoned pros.
+Our guides don’t just lead; they elevate your time on the mountain with tailored instruction, insightful tips, and a supportive vibe that keeps progression fun.
 But don't take our word for it, check out our customer testimonials to get a better feel of what Japan Powder Culture Tours can do for you.

 The Team